zlogic/mendix-docs/content/en/docs/control-center/people/roles-permissions.md

 ### Editing a Role

-To edit a role, do as follows:
+To edit a role, do the following:

 1. Click **Edit Role** for the role you want to edit.
 2. Make the changes.